 In 2002 Will re-joined the Army and we left Texas to begin military life again.
 Marked by Will’s deployment to Iraq in 2003 and his return to drinking in 2004, our family seemed to fall apart.

 When he was 14, my oldest son, Marc, took my van as I slept and wrecked it.
-Fortunately no one was hurt, but the incident scared me.
+Fortunately, no one was hurt, but the incident scared me.
 Marc also started using prescription pills and smoking pot, but I didn’t notice any drug use until much later when his grades dropped.
 I’d long ago found that Will was no help when it came to the emotional health of our boys.
 Eighty percent of the time if I asked him for help with the boys he abused either them or me.
 It was better to not ask.

 Will’s drunken behavior woke me up somewhat to the fact that he’d never really changed while sober – he was mean all the time, but the drinking increased the frequency of his attacks.

-Late 2008 marks the beginning of the end to my abuse.
-I’d found a book that helped me to see that my husband abused me mentally, emotionally and verbally.
+Late 2008 marks the beginning of the end of my abuse.
+I’d found a book that helped me to see that my husband abused me mentally, emotionally, and verbally.
 There’s even a new incidence of physical violence.
 All of this brings me to a new awareness, although not always the best actions, and it’s all reflected in the journal entries.
 I removed several of the entries because they’re part of my book.
 You can preview the book if you like.

-At the end of 2008 he pushed me and held me down by my throat and chest.
+At the end of 2008, he pushed me and held me down by my throat and chest.
 Due to Will’s back-to-back deployments, we made it through 2009.
 In January 2010 he hit me across the throat and tossed me like a rag doll.
 If you took the deployment time away, the two events would have happened within six weeks of each other.
-I left him January 22, 2010.
+I left him on January 22, 2010.

 Don’t be like me.
-Don’t waste your time like I did.
+Don’t waste your time as I did.
 Educate yourself and your friends about domestic violence and abuse.
 I did not know what happened was abuse, and your friend may not see it that way either.